Albert0147/AaD_SFDA/README.md

 For computing SND, you can use the file snd.py (code is from [SND](https://github.com/VisionLearningGroup/SND)), in the paper we compute SND after only training for a few epochs (~5 on visda).

-**Attention: Please note that the kl_div in pytorch equals to dot product if there is no log for the input.**